Cervical screening: having a colposcopy

 When will I get my results?

 The nurse or doctor may be able to tell you what they have found straight away.
 If you have had a biopsy taken, it will need to be checked in the laboratory.
-If this happens, you will get your results by post about four weeks later.
+If this happens, you will get your results by post about 4 weeks later.

 What is the treatment for removing abnormal cells on the cervix?

-People sometimes need to come back for another colposcopy to have treatment, but often it is possible to remove the abnormal cells during your first colposcopy.
+People sometimes need to come back for another colposcopy to have treatment.
+However, often it is possible to remove the abnormal cells during your first colposcopy.
 If you need to come back for treatment this will also be in an outpatient clinic.

 We usually use a local anaesthetic for the treatment, so you will be awake but will not feel any pain.

 After treatment we will invite you to have a cervical screening test sooner than usual to check that the treatment was successful.